 If you’ve worked with backend systems, you’ve already used concurrency—whether you realized it or not.

-👉 But don’t fully understand why problems happen and how to reason about them
+But most developers face this gap: They know the terms, but don’t fully understand why problems happen and how to reason about them

-This blog bridges that gap.
+This blog bridges that gap, we’ll go step-by-step:

 - Define each concept clearly